-In December 2004, the FASB issued SFAS No. 123 (revised 2004) "Share-Based Payment" (Statement 123(R)).
-Statement 123(R) replaces SFAS No. 123 "Accounting for Stock-Based Compensation", supersedes APB Opinion No. 25 "Accounting for Stock Issued to Employees", and amends SFAS No. 95 "Statement of Cash Flows".
-Statement No. 123(R) focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
+In December 2004, the FASB issued SFAS No. 123 (revised 2004) "Share-Based Payment" (SFAS No. 123R).
+SFAS No. 123R replaces SFAS No. 123 "Accounting for Stock-Based Compensation", supersedes APB Opinion No. 25 "Accounting for Stock Issued to Employees", and amends SFAS No. 95 "Statement of Cash Flows".
+SFAS No. 123R focuses primarily on accounting for transactions in which an entity obtains employee services in share-based payment transactions.
 As permitted by SFAS No. 123, we currently account for such share-based payments to employees by using Opinion 25's intrinsic value method, and, as such, recognize no compensation cost for employee stock options granted under our employee stock option plan.
 In addition, SFAS No. 123 allowed pro forma disclosure as an alternative to financial statement recognition.
-Statement 123(R), however, requires entities to recognize compensation expense for all share-based payments to employees, including grants of employee stock options, based on the grant-date fair value of those share-based payments (with limited exceptions).
-In April 2005, the Securities and Exchange Commission adopted a new rule amending the compliance dates under Statement 123(R).
-The new rule allows companies to implement Statement 123(R) at the beginning of their first interim or annual period for their first fiscal year that begins on or after June 15, 2005.
-Therefore, we are now required to adopt Statement 123(R) in the first quarter of fiscal 2006.
-Adoption of Statement 123(R) will reduce reported income and net income per share because we currently recognize no compensation cost as permitted by APB Opinion No. 25.
+SFAS No. 123R, however, requires entities to recognize compensation expense for all share-based payments to employees, including grants of employee stock options, based on the grant-date fair value of those share-based payments (with limited exceptions).
+In April 2005, the Securities and Exchange Commission adopted a new rule amending the compliance dates under SFAS No. 123R.
+The new rule allows companies to implement SFAS No. 123R at the beginning of their first interim or annual period for their first fiscal year that begins on or after June 15, 2005.
+Therefore, we are now required to adopt SFAS No. 123R in the first quarter of fiscal 2006.
+Adoption of SFAS No. 123R will reduce reported income and net income per share because we currently recognize no compensation cost as permitted by APB Opinion No. 25.
 Compensation expense calculated upon adoption of SFAS No. 123R may differ from pro-forma amounts currently disclosed within our footnotes based on changes in the fair value of our common stock, changes in the number of options granted or the terms of such options, the treatment of tax benefits and changes in interest rates, or other factors.
-We are in the process of evaluating the alternative methods of adoption and the impact that the implementation guidance and revisions included in SFAS No. 123R will have on our consolidated financial statements.
-Statement 123(R) also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow, rather than as an operating cash flow as required under current literature.
+We are in the process of evaluating the alternative methods of adopt have on our consolidated financial statements.
+SFAS No. 123R also requires the benefits of tax deductions in excess of recognized compensation cost to be reported as a financing cash flow, rather than as an operating cash flow as required under current literature.
 This requirement may reduce net operating cash flows and increase net financing cash flows in periods after adoption.
 While we cannot estimate what those amounts will be in the future (because they depend on, among other things, when employees exercise stock options), the amount of operating cash flows recognized in prior periods for such excess tax deductions were \$1.9 million and \$3.4 million for fiscal 2004 and fiscal 2003, respectively.